mrocklin/blog/_posts/work/2017-02-11-dask-tensorflow.md

     ```python
     # Distributed prediction

     df = dd.read_parquet('...')
-    # do some preprocessing here
+    ... # do some preprocessing here
     df['outcome'] = df.map_partitions(predict)
     ```

-These techniques are relativley straightforward if you have modest exposure to Dask and Tensorflow (or any other machine learning library like scikit-learn), so I'm going to ignore them for now and focus on more complex situations.
+These techniques are relatively straightforward if you have modest exposure to Dask and Tensorflow (or any other machine learning library like scikit-learn), so I'm going to ignore them for now and focus on more complex situations.